thesachinmathew/ssss/README.md

 odingo
-**<b>📌 Daily Fact:</b>** August 2nd is the day in 1937 that the Marihuana Tax Act of 1937 is passed in America, the effect of which is to render marijuana and all its by-products illegal.
+**<b>📌 Daily Fact:</b>** August 3rd is the day in 2004 that the pedestal of the Statue of Liberty reopens after being closed since the September 11 attacks.